 Virginia caselaw provides for a number of different indicia of a legal separation.
 One of the brightest lines is the entry into a “separation agreement,” signed by both parties, which unequivocally states that they separated on a certain date with no intention to reconcile.
 Alternatively, if one party vacates the marital home and informs her spouse of her intention to seek a divorce, this will also do the trick.

-However, oftentimes, to benefit the children or out of economic necessity, separating parties will elect to remain under the same roof at first.
+However, oftentimes, to benefit the children or out of economic necessity, separating parties will elect to start out with an in-home separation.
 As long as one party (1) vacates the marital bedroom, (2) notifies the other of her intention to seek a divorce, and (3) the parties cease having intercourse (although some caselaw suggests that infrequent liaisons are permissible), a date of separation can be established with both parties remaining in the marital home.
 In these circumstances, there are a number of additional factors that a court will consider to determine whether the parties are indeed separated:

 - Do they hold themselves out publicly (to family and friends) as separated?